 Noticing the beginning signs of eye problems is bad news.
 The good news is that an Atlanta eye doctor is minutes away.

 Here are those signs to watch out for:

 1. Squinting (Frequently)

-Squinting to read literature or focus on an object are signs of macular degeneration.
+Squinting to read literature or to focus on an object are signs of macular degeneration.
 Several contributors including race, smoking, obesity, and high blood pressure cause macular degeneration.

-Images begin to turn blurry as it affects the central vision.
+Images begin to turn blurry, as it affects the central vision.

 2. Troubled Night Driving